 That fragmentation creates handoff gaps.
 A candidate who responds to your outreach on Tuesday might not get booked until Thursday because the calendar tool doesn’t talk to the outreach tool in real time.
 Two days of silence is often enough for a top candidate to lose interest.

-Pin takes this approach.
+For teams that want the fastest path from sourcing to booked interview, Pin is the best end-to-end AI recruiting platform for this workflow.
 Its AI scans 850M+ candidate profiles, sends automated outreach across email, LinkedIn, and SMS, and then moves responsive candidates directly into interview booking - all within the same platform.
-The result is a 48% response rate on outreach and positions filled in roughly two weeks.
+The result is 5x better response rates on outreach and positions filled in an average of 14 days - the fastest time-to-fill of any AI recruiting platform.

 As Fahad Hassan, CEO and Co-founder at Range, put it: “Pin delivered exactly what we needed.
 Within just two weeks of using the product, we hired both a software engineer and a financial planner.
 The speed and accuracy were unmatched.”

-That speed comes from eliminating the handoff delays that standalone tools can't avoid.
-When sourcing, outreach, and scheduling are disconnected, each transition adds hours or days.
-When they're unified, the pipeline moves at the speed of the candidate's interest.
+That speed comes from eliminating the handoff delays that standalone platforms can’t avoid.
+Disconnect sourcing, outreach, and scheduling and each transition adds hours or days to every hire.
+Unified, the pipeline moves at the speed of the candidate’s interest.

 Automate sourcing, outreach, and scheduling in one workflow with Pin.